State of the Union Summaries and Scorecards Trump Versus Obama

 - Streamline permitting process for construction projects.
 Done by executive order.

 - Create new public-private partnerships for manufacturing innovation and technology.

 - Hire the long-term unemployed and people looking for their first job.
 Streamlined federal job training programs.

-Attack Global Warming - Switch more cars to natural gas by adding fueling stations.
+Switch more cars to natural gas by adding fueling stations.
 Not funded.